1. SPC questions (top)

 2.12 What do the watch probability numbers mean?
 How are these different from outlook probabilities?

-SPC does not offer this type of services.
-However, there are several private weather companies that do take NWS watches,
+SPC does not offer this type of service.
+However, there are several private weather companies and other federal agencies that do take NWS watches,

-warnings and other official weather bulletins and send them to individual e-mail addresses, cellular numbers
+warnings, and other official weather bulletins and send them to individual e-mail addresses or cell numbers.

 3. Outlook Questions (top)

 3.1 What is this "Z" time that you use all over your outlooks and also in other SPC forecasts?